 !melk, founded in 2010, is an urban design and landscape architecture practice based in New York.
 The studio draws from a wide-ranging international portfolio derived from 20-plus years in conceptualizing, developing and implementing projects in many cities worldwide.
 The guiding principle for its park and waterfront projects is to embrace every social, political and economic challenge, using these as motivation to produce site-specific interventions.
 Setting the firm apart is its creative methodology, which comprises research, advanced technologies, attention to detail and quality in addition to profitability and courage.
 Key projects: “The Park,” Kodrina Complex masterplan with Studio Libeskind and Governors Island Park with West 8.

-Based in Los Angeles, California, Mia Lehrer+Associates is a full-service international landscape architecture practice and has under its belt a diverse range of public and private projects.
+Based in Los Angeles, California, Studio-MLA is a full-service international landscape architecture practice and has under its belt a diverse range of public and private projects.
 From large urban parks and neighborhood redevelopment to intimate garden spaces, MLA approaches each work with high emphasis on holistic, public engagement and creative methodologies.
 The firm’s design interventions seek to foster rich, layered experiences, using the experiential qualities of natural and man-made elements as well as the ephemeral properties of materials.
 Some of MLA’s work that reflects its profound technical expertise and inventive imagination include the LA River and Hollywood Park master plan and Dodger Stadium.

 Brooklyn Bridge Park, Brooklyn; image via MVVA